Crown-Commercial-Service/CMpExampleApi1/README.md

 Note that the `systeminfo` requests can return detailed Java system property and environment variable information.
 Care should to taken to ensure this is only deployed for development purposes.

 ## Local Execution ##
-Because the example api uses Java it needs to be compiled, a jar file file created and, ultimately, a Docker image created.
+Because the example api uses Java it needs to be compiled, a jar file file created and, ultimately, a Docker image produced.
 To do this a Java JDK, and Apache Maven need to be installed and configured.
 The Dockerfile specifies OpenJDK version 8.

 To build and execute locally execute: